JoyZine Obama: Change

 'T-4'

 Tjurkurpa—the body of rules that the Anangu use to govern society and manage their land.
 It dictates correct procedures for dealing with problems, and penalties for breaking the Law.
 The elder people recount, maintain and pass on this knowledge through stories, rituals, ceremonies, songs, dances and art.
-Tjukurpa is recorded in various designs and paintings, such as the dot paintings of the Western Desert.
+Tjurkurpa is recorded in various designs and paintings, such as the dot paintings of the Western Desert.
 These designs are often sacred, so that their use is restricted to specific groups or individuals.
-Anangu knowledge of the land, and the behaviour and distribution of plants and animals, is based on their knowledge of Tjukurpa.
+Anangu knowledge of the land, and the behaviour and distribution of plants and animals, is based on their knowledge of Tjurpa.
 With the knowledge come responsibilities and obligations to care for the land and for each other in the proper way.

-tjurungatjurunga—a term applied to objects of religious significance by Central Australian Arrernte clan.
+tjurunga—a term applied to objects of religious significance by Central Australian Arrernte clan.
 Generally speaking, tjurunga denote sacred stone or wooden objects possessed by private or group owners, together with associate legends, chants and ceremonies.
 They are amongst the very few forms of property which may be owned legitimately by individual persons in Central Australian Aboriginal culture.
 The ownership of sacred tjurunga amongst the Arrernte groups was determined largely by the conception site of every individual member of a patrilineal totemic clan.
 In many myths, the ancestors themselves are said to have used them and stored them away as their most treasured possessions.
 Such myths emphasise the life-holding magical properties of these tjurunga.
 The acquisition of sufficient knowledge to allow possession of personal tjurunga was long, difficult and sometimes extremely painful.
 Practices differed amongst the various groups.
 Strehlow describes how the men from the Northern, Southern and western Arrernte groups were put on probation for several years after their last initiations.
 The old men would carefully note a young man's conduct.
 He had to be respectful towards his elders; he had to be attentive to their advice in all things.
 He would know the value of silence in ceremonial matters: no account of his past experiences could be spoken within the hearing of women and children.
 His own marriage had to conform to the laws of the group.
 The tjurunga were visible embodiments of some part of the fertility of the great ancestor of the totem in question; the body of the ancestor merely undergoes a transmutation into something that will weather all the assaults of time, change and decay.
 In 1933, Strehlow noted that after the advent of white men to Central Australia, the young men employed by the foreign intruders were watched very closely by the old men of their group.
 In many cases, unless the young men were outstandingly generous in their gifts towards their elders, no ceremonies or chants of power and importance were handed on to this unworthy younger generation.
 And thus, with the death of the old men such chants and ceremonies passed into oblivion.

 T.M.—tailor-made—a commercially produced cigarette as opposed to a hand-rolled one.